Fire Code Compliance

 Acceptance Test with Fire Marshal

-We schedule and run the formal acceptance test with the Houston Fire Marshal's office.
+The formal acceptance test is scheduled and run with the Houston Fire Marshal's office.
 Every test point is documented, signal levels are recorded, and a signed test report is produced.
 You receive a complete compliance package for your permit file and building records.

 Common Questions